-William was awarded posthumously the British War Medal and the Victory Medal.
+William was posthumously awarded the British War Medal and the Victory Medals.
+[See Appendix 1]

-It was not until 22 January 1918 that his wife, who was now living in Jeffries Cottage, Mill Lane, Lynsted, received the news that she had been awarded a pension, back-dated to 31 December 1917, of £1.6s.3d.
-Lilian remarried in 1919 to Charles William Probert of Deerton Street and had another daughter, Marjorie in 1923.
+Lilian remarried in 1919 to Charles William Probert of Deerton Street and had another daughter, Marjorie, in 1923.
 Lilian died in 1947 aged 58.

-William and another Lynsted casualty, Henry Carrier, whose biography appears next, have consecutive service numbers in the REKMR and Household Battalion service numbers only a few digits apart.
+William and another Lynsted casualty, Henry Carrier, whose biography appears next, have consecutive service numbers in the REKMR and only a few digits apart in the Household Battalion.
 They were possibly friends who had enlisted in the Royal East Kent Yeomanry together, or simply just next in line in the queue.

-William is also commemorated in Holy Trinity Parish and Garrison Church, Trinity Place, Windsor.
+William is also commemorated in the regimental chapel of the Household Battalion in Holy Trinity Parish and Garrison Church, Trinity Place, Windsor.

 Thursday 3 May 1917 saw the heaviest casualties for Lynsted when 5 men were lost at the Third Battle of the Scarpe.